jnalon/fast-fourier-transform/freebasic/README.md

 $ fbc main_fft.bas
 ```

-This will generate a `main_fft.exe` executable in the same directory.
+This will generate a `main_fft` executable in the same directory.
 Just run it and the program executes.
 To compile `main_anyfft.bas`, just substitute the name of the program in the same command line as above.